FjallInvestmentResearch/EQKDocs/docs/source/feed.rst

 ******************************

 Selecting the right DataFeed is mainly based on user preference as well as the use-case and goal.
-The Included data feeds can enable a researcher to perform most if not all relevant
+The Included data feeds can enable a researcher to perform most if not all relevant operations.
+Generally, certain data feeds are designed to cater to a data type; :code:`yfinance` is great for equities, and :code:`Binance` great for crypto.
+This means that not all data feeds support all data types, as we show above.

 **Correct Usage**